 AUS 8 steel offers excellent attributes for an affordable price.
 This steel has decent edge retention, resists corrosion well, and has a good balance in hardness and toughness.
 It also has excellent machinability; thus, manufacturers make awesome designs cheaply and make knives very sharp right out of the box.

 If you are after a budget knife for all-weather use, then AUS 8 steel blades are your best choice.
-Whether for use outdoors or in wet and high humid areas, AUS 8 steel offers excellent performance.
+Whether for use outdoors or in wet and highly humid areas, AUS 8 steel offers excellent performance.